juansalinas2/juansalinas2/README.md

 ### [Deep Learning Song Recommender](https://github.com/juansalinas2/dl-song-recommender)
 **Main Question:**
-> A content-based music recommender that learns audio embeddings for song similarity using listener-tag supervision.
+> Can an audio model learn musically meaningful similarity from the way listeners describe songs?

-A content-based music recommender that learns song similarity directly from audio.
+A content-based music recommender that learns audio embeddings for song similarity using listener-tag supervision.

 Using full-mix and stem spectrograms, we trained a late-fusion ResNet18 model with tag-informed supervision and contrastive learning, then evaluated recommendations with retrieval metrics and a user-facing web app.